 Uncontrollable Forces.

-(a) Neither Party shall be liable to the other Party for any failure to perform any provision or obligation under this Agreement (except Buyer’s obligation to pay for electrical capacity and delivered electrical energy) if such failure is caused by or results directly or indirectly from any uncontrollable force which shall mean an event not anticipated as of the Execution Date, which is not within the reasonable control of the Party claiming suspension ("Claiming Party"), and which by the exercise of due diligence the Claiming Party is unable to prevent or overcome (“Uncontrollable Force”); provided, that neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder nor (ii) Seller's ability to sell Energy to a market at a more advantageous price, shall constitute an event of Uncontrollable Force.
+(a) Neither Party shall be liable to the other Party for any failure to perform any provision or obligation under this Agreement (except Buyer’s obligation to pay for electrical capacity subject to the Availability Refund in Section 3(c) and delivered electrical energy) if such failure is caused by or results directly or indirectly from any uncontrollable force which shall mean an event not anticipated as of the Execution Date, which is not within the reasonable control of the Party claiming suspension ("Claiming Party"), and which by the exercise of due diligence the Claiming Party is unable to prevent or overcome (“Uncontrollable Force”); provided, that neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell Energy purchased hereunder nor (ii) Seller's ability to sell Energy to a market at a more advantageous price, shall constitute an event of Uncontrollable Force.
 The Party whose performance is prevented by Uncontrollable Forces, must provide prompt written or oral notice to the other Party and shall further provide written notice and full details of the event or occurrence, as soon as practicable within five (5) days of such occurrence.
 Nothing herein shall require either Party to settle a strike on unsatisfactory terms or consent to the demands of striking workers.
 No Party shall be relieved of liability for failure of performance if such failure is due to removable or remediable causes, which such Party fails to remove or remedy using commercially reasonable efforts within a reasonable time period.

 (b) In addition, if either Party fails to perform due to an Uncontrollable Force for a period of thirty (30) or more consecutive days, then the other Party shall have the right at any time thereafter (but before performance has begun again) to terminate this Agreement by giving written notice to the non-performing Party.
 Termination notice shall become effective ten (10) days after receipt by the non-performing Party unless the non-performance has been cured in the interim.